APSL/rasengan/README.md

 | `ssl`          | Check the SSL status of the domain qualys test and expire date     |
 | `http`         | Request the domain from http, expect status_code, redirect or text.
 The default value for protocol is https, and default path is '/' |

+## Options in plugins

+    dns:
+      domain_type: CNAME, A or another type of expected resolution in the domain.
+      expected: list of IPs or domains expected in the result.
+    ssl:
+      grade: Qualys test expected grade.
+      days_to_expire: expiration days limit warning in the https certificate for the domain.
+    http:
+      status_code: 200, 301, 302, 404, etc. Status code in the http request.
+      protocol: http or https, do the request over different http protocol.
+Default https.
+      redirect: expected redirect URL when you configure status code in 301 or 302.
+      text: check text in the result page when you expect 200 code.

 ## Usage

     rasengan --help